peterstanton/CSS390-Assignment4/README.md

 1. If an output.tsv already exists from a previous run, in invoking Collector again, the user most likely wishes to add to previously collected data, and the log should be appended to, not overwritten.

+2. People will only use proper input for these files.

 ## Known Bugs